 Cement

-The International Port of Memphis Cement Import Terminal & CNG Station Project
+The International Port of Memphis Cement and SCM Distribution Terminal and CNG Station Project

 Building a Stronger Future for the Mid-South

-The International Port of Memphis and Midwest Cement Co., Inc. propose a dynamic public-private partnership to strengthen the Mid-South’s construction industry through the development of a new cement and cementitious material import terminal and CNG project.
+Midwest Cement Co., Inc. (Midwest Cement) proposes to strengthen the Mid-South’s construction industry through the development of a new cement and cementitious material import terminal and CNG project.
 The facility will provide a dependable, cost-effective supply of essential building materials.
 As a strategic investment, the project supports regional economic growth, job creation, and infrastructure development.
 It also directly aligns with federal, state, and local goals to enhance multimodal freight efficiency, reduce congestion, bolster supply chain resilience, and promote sustainable infrastructure.

 Meeting A Critical Need

-The Mid-South—particularly Tennessee and Arkansas—has been experiencing an unreliable and inadequate supply of cement and cementitious materials, which are essential to infrastructure, residential and commercial construction, and industrial development.
-These supply constraints have led to rising material costs, project delays, and economic inefficiencies.
-This project is designed to close the supply gap by enabling a reliable, affordable, and consistent flow of cementitious products to support the region’s current and future development needs while simultaneously lowering emissions and noise pollution.
+The Mid-South has experienced shortages of Ordinary Portland Cement (cement) and Supplementary Cementitious Materials (SCMs) over the past several years.
+These materials are essential to infrastructure, residential and commercial construction, as well as industrial development.
+Supply constraints have led to project delays and economic inefficiencies.
+This project is designed to help close the supply gap by enabling a reliable, affordable, and consistent flow of cementitious products to support the region’s current and future development needs while simultaneously lowering emissions and noise pollution.

 Project Overview

-The proposed investment will assist in the development of a modern import facility at the International Port of Memphis.
+The proposed investment will assist in the development of a supplier-agnostic cement and SCM distribution terminal at the International Port of Memphis.
 Major components include:

-• Refurbishment of a dormant grain silo facility into a state-of-the-art cement and cementitious material terminal.
+• Refurbishment of a dormant grain silo facility into a state-of-the-art cement and SCM material terminal.

 • Installation of a pneumatic barge unloading system for seamless material transfer.

-• Construction of a 20,000 sq ft storage facility to store Ordinary Portland Cement (cement) and Supplementary Cementitious Materials (SCMs).
+• Construction of a 20,000 sq ft storage facility to store cement and Supplementary Cementitious Materials (SCMs) to SCMs.

 • Development of advanced material handling systems to facilitate efficient truck loadouts.